-Comments received during the public comment period were via the online Community Needs Assessment Survey.
-Comments ranged from rodent control issues, necessary parks updates, sidewalk needs, and code enforcement deficiencies.
-In addition 3 residents were present at the public hearing to provide input.
+The only comments received during the public comment period were via the online Community Needs Assessment Survey.
+Comments ranged from street lighting issues, curb and sidewalks concerns, lack of affordable child care, vacant structure concerns, property maintenance issues, and youth and park recommendations.
 All the comments can be read in the Citizen Participation Comments attachment.